 The Mobile Farmers Market is our primary tool for bringing out food into nearby communities existing in food environments otherwise lacking easy access to fresh, healthy produce.
-During the market season – which runs from April through December – our Mobile Farmers Market team hosts neighborhood markets, market stops, and makes home deliveries of fresh, local, seasonal fruits and vegetables.
-Check our Mobile Farmers Market schedule to keep up with our daily whereabouts, or contact email@example.com with questions about our weekly produce availability, setting up a market stop, or scheduling a home delivery.
+During the market season – which runs from May through December – our Mobile Farmers Market team hosts neighborhood markets, market stops, and makes home deliveries of fresh, local, seasonal fruits and vegetables.

 We know that sometimes it’s easiest if we come to you, so we’ve allowed time for us to do exactly that!
 Deliveries are generally made Tuesday through Thursday, but we do sometimes make exceptions depending on the circumstances.
 And as long as you (or you AND your neighbors!) purchase a minimum of $10 of produce, there is no delivery charge.
-We restrict home delivery service to northeast Baltimore neighborhoods, so check in with us by calling 443-531-8346 or firstname.lastname@example.org if you are interested but unsure if you fit within our service area.
+We restrict home delivery service to neighborhoods near our markets, so please check in with us by calling 443-531-8346 or emailing firstname.lastname@example.org if you are interested but unsure if you fit within our service area.

 We’ll be offering Double Dollars again this year at our Mobile Farmers Market stops.
 For every $1 spent using your EBT (Independence), Farmers’ Market Nutrition Program vouchers, or WIC Fruit & Vegetable Checks we’ll give you an additional $1 worth of produce.
 We’re able to match sales up to $10.